 On Windows 10, you can create a local user account or Microsoft account that allows you to take advantage of additional benefits, such as settings syncing across devices and seamless integration to various Microsoft cloud services.

 If you use Windows 10, you are likely already utilizing an account connected to a Microsoft account.
 However, if you need to set up another account (in addition to using the Settings app and Command Prompt), you can create a new local user account using PowerShell.

-In this guide, you will learn the steps to create and delete a new local user account using PowerShell on Windows 10.
+This guide will teach you the steps to create and delete a new local user account using PowerShell on Windows 10.

 Create new local user account from PowerShell

 Use the following steps to create a standard or administrator local account with PowerShell: